Focus on nutrition

 Do you know the types of food that keep your brain focused and alert, your muscles strong and your breathing steady?

 Riding success involves more than just your horse’s athletic ability.
-If you’re competing or riding daily, taking a look at your nutrition may enhance your skill, energy and stamina.
-Horse owners scrutinize what their horses eat – have you done the same for yourself to ensure your nutritional needs are being met?
+If you’re competing or riding daily, taking a look at your nutrition may enhance your skill, energy, and stamina.
+Horse owners scrutinize what their horses eat.
+So, have you done the same for yourself?
+Are your nutritional needs being met?

-Think about how much more enjoyable it would be to ride longer without being out of breath and if you could eliminate leg cramps or back pain.
-Enjoy feeling more fluid with your horse during every ride.
+Think about how much more enjoyable it would be to ride longer without being out of breath.
+What if you could eliminate leg cramps or back pain?
+For instance, you could enjoy feeling more fluid with your horse during every ride.

 Serotonin is a neurotransmitter often referred to as the happiness hormone.
 It also reduces your appetite and gives your consistent long-term energy!
 In simple terms, Serotonin is what some anti-depressants help elevate to improve your mood.

 So, how can you raise Serotonin naturally?
 The easiest way is to start your day with a protein breakfast with no sugar.
 This also helps your body burn fat.
 Throughout the night your body has been repairing and building.
 Giving your body nutrient dense protein first thing in the morning will give you steady energy throughout the morning.

 Try: Egg scramble with veggies or turkey bacon, poached eggs with asparagus

 2. Vitamin B12 supplementation increases your energy and happiness factor.

 B-12 plays a key role in the function of the brain, nervous system, and the formation of the blood.
 A doctor can check your current levels and supplementation may be necessary.
 If you feel lethargic, moody, are having difficulty concentrating or remembering things, tingling or numbness in the hands or feet, you could be suffering from a lack of B12.
 You can get a boost of B12 in great quantities from seafood, poultry, pork, and dairy products.